Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/quickstart/connectors/webhooks.md

 ### Webhook Delivery Behavior

-To consider a webhook delivery as successful, Hyperswitch expects the HTTP status code to be `2XX` from your server.
-If Hyperswitch doesn't receive a `2XX` status code, the delivery of the webhook is retried with an increasing delay over the next 24 hours.
+To consider a webhook delivery as successful, Superstream expects the HTTP status code to be `2XX` from your server.
+If Superstream doesn't receive a `2XX` status code, the delivery of the webhook is retried with an increasing delay over the next 24 hours.

 The intervals at which webhooks will be retried are: